ArnoldDP/OStim-Community-Modlist/README.md

  # Audio

- While this list isn't built to be an auditory experience, I am still a bit of an audiophile, so naturally some things have been changed
+ While this list isn't built to be an auditory experience, everyone likes good audio.

  ### SFX